julien6387/supvisors/docs/introduction.rst

 Supervisor_ can handle a part of these requirements but it only works on a single UNIX-like operating system.

-The Supervisor website references some `tools <http://supervisord.org/plugins.html>`_ that deal with multiple Supervisor instances but they only consist in dashboards and none of them is focused on the application itself.
+The Supervisor website references some `third parties <http://supervisord.org/plugins.html>`_ that deal with multiple Supervisor instances but they only consist in dashboards and none of them is focused on the application itself.
 Nevertheless, the extensibility of Supervisor made it possible to implement the missing requirements.

 In this documentation, a *Supvisors instance* refers to a *Supervisor instance* including a **Supvisors** extension.

 Platform Requirements
 ---------------------

-**Supvisors** has been tested and is known to run on Linux (CentOS 7.2).
+**Supvisors** has been tested and is known to run on Linux (CentOS 8.3).

 **Supvisors** will not run at all under any version of Windows.

-**Supvisors** works with Python 2.7 or later but will not work under any version of Python 3.
+**Supvisors** works with Python 3.6 or later but will not work under any version of Python 2.

-The CSS of the Dashboard has been written for Firefox ESR 45.4.0.
+A previous release of **Supvisors** (version 0.1, available on PyPi) works with Python 2.7 (and previous versions of Supervisor, i.e. 3.3.0) but is not maintained anymore.

-It has been re-tested successfully with Firefox ESR 60.3.0.
+The CSS of the Dashboard has been written for Firefox ESR 60.3.0.
 The compatibility with other browsers or other versions of Firefox is unknown.